jantorep/ws2016lab/Scenarios/StorageMigrationService/Readme.md

 # The lab

+A requierment for this lab is to first have knowledge on how to use the WSLAB solution on how to configure the labconfig.ps1 script.
+You will need to define the servers you want in.
+Storage Migration Service only

 The lab begins with setting up the servers you defined in the Labconfig.ps1 script and running the Deploy.ps1 script.

 After the deploy script has run it's course run the following powershell command to start the vm's